Everything about Pre-existing Conditions in Health Insurance

 Things you should know about Pre-existing condition or PED

-1. Health Insurance policies differ from one another: And so does the terms and conditions with respect to pre-existing condition.
+- Health Insurance policies differ from one another: And so do the terms and conditions with respect to pre-existing condition.
 You should always check for the waiting periods and the list of PED that are covered in your health insurance policy.

-2. Not all ailments are considered as a pre-existing condition: Not all ailments or visits to the doctor are considered as a pre-existing condition.
+- Not all ailments are considered as a pre-existing condition: Not all ailments or visits to the doctor are considered as a pre-existing condition.
 Insurers only consider medical conditions and ailments which have had a long-term effect on a person’s health.
-Other minor ailments and their side effects, like cough, cold, fever etc, do not determine a person’s health.
+Other minor ailments and their side effects, like cough, cold, fever etc., do not determine a person’s health.

-4. You Can Get Coverage for Pre-existing Medical Conditions: We often think, PEDs cannot be covered.
+- You can get coverage for Pre-existing Medical Conditions: We often think that PEDs cannot be covered.
 However various health insurers offer the benefit "Waiver of Pre-existing Condition", that covers PED and takes care of expenses related to it.

-6. Your health insurance provider may reject your claim if you have a pre-existing condition.
-But if you get a waiver of PED cover, your pre-existing conditions will also be covered in your policy.
+- Your health insurance provider may reject your claim if you have a pre-existing condition: But if you get a waiver of PED cover, your pre-existing conditions will also be covered in your policy.
 Most insurance providers have a 2-4 year waiting period for pre-existing condition.
 Which means that you’ll have to wait that long for your insurance provider to start covering your PED!

 How do you buy a Pre-existing condition cover?